MooersLab/jupyterlabcctbxsnips/README.md

 Appending the version number (e.g., `PyMOL241.app`) will not impede its operation.

-### Install PyMOL wheel with the Python interpreter used to install CCTBX (Windows only)
+### Install Open -source PyMOL wheel with the Python interpreter used to install CCTBX (Windows only)

 A fourth protocol is restricted to Windows.
 Wheel files for installing PyMOL are available for [download](https://www.lfd.uci.edu/~gohlke/pythonlibs/\#pymol-open-source).